vb920/DSA/dp.md

 Problems focused on contiguous (subarray) or non-contiguous (subsequence) elements, often requiring you to track ongoing sums, products, or differences.

-* Maximum Subarray
+* Maximum Subarray (The Base)
-* Maximum Product Subarray
+* Maximum Product Subarray (The "Min/Max" Trick)
-* Maximum Subarray Sum with One Deletion
-* Wiggle Subsequence
+* Wiggle Subsequence (The State Machine)
-* Longest Turbulent Subarray
-* K‑Concatenation Maximum Sum
-* Constrained Subsequence Sum — NEW (DP + deque optimization)
-* Arithmetic Slices
-* Longest Arithmetic Subsequence
-* Longest Arithmetic Subsequence of Given Difference
+* Longest Arithmetic Subsequence of Given Difference (The Hash Map DP)
-* Find the Maximum Length of a Good Subsequence II
+* Minimum Swaps To Make Sequences Increasing (The Two-State DP)
+* Constrained Subsequence Sum (The Deque Optimization)
 * Find the Count of Monotonic Pairs I
 * Find the Count of Monotonic Pairs II
-* Longest Unequal Adjacent Groups Subsequence II
-* Find the Maximum Length of Valid Subsequence II
-* Minimum Swaps To Make Sequences Increasing
-* Maximize Total Cost of Alternating Subarrays

 ### 3. Longest Increasing Subsequence (LIS) Variants